PharoJS/PharoJsDoc/FAQs/appClassesMethod.md

 # What is class-side `appClasses` useful for?

-You might see such methods on the class-side of app classes.
+You might see methods like the following on the class-side of app classes.
 ```smalltalk
 appClasses
 	<pharoJsSkip>